Pingala: Combinatorics

-Because of this, Pingala is sometimes also credited with the first use of zero, as he used the Sanskrit word śūnya to explicitly refer to the number.
-Pingala's binary representation increases towards the right, and not to the left as modern binary numbers usually do.
-In Pingala's system, the numbers start from number one, and not zero.
+Pingala is also credited with an early explicit use of zero, using the Sanskrit word śūnya to refer to the number.
+His binary system increases from left to right, rather than right to left as in modern binary notation.
 Four short syllables "0000" is the first pattern and corresponds to the value one.
 The numerical value is obtained by adding one to the sum of place values.
-Pingala's work also includes material related to the Fibonacci numbers, called '.
+The combinatorial rules for metres developed by Pingala that were based on moraic time units (mātrās) were the mathematical foundation for the sequence known as Fibonacci numbers in the West.
+This sequence of numbers was later formalized by Indian mathematicians Virahānka (c.
+6th–8th century CE) and Hemachandra (c.
+1150 CE), centuries prior to Fibonacci.